 Long-term administration of NSAIDs has resulted in renal papillary necrosis and other renal injury.
 Renal toxicity has also been seen in patients in whom renal prostaglandins have a compensatory role in the maintenance of renal perfusion.
 In these patients, administration of a nonsteroidal anti-inflammatory drug may cause a dose-dependent reduction in prostaglandin formation and, secondarily, in renal blood flow, which may precipitate overt renal decompensation.
 Patients at greatest risk of this reaction are those with impaired renal function, heart failure, liver dysfunction, those taking diuretics and ACE inhibitors and the elderly.
 Discontinuation of NSAID therapy is usually followed by recovery to the pretreatment state.

-No information is available from controlled clinical studies regarding the use of indomethacin extended-release capsules in patients with advanced renal disease.
-Therefore, treatment with indomethacin extended-release capsules are not recommended in these patients with advanced renal disease.
-If indomethacin extended-release capsules therapy must be initiated, close monitoring of the patient’s renal function is advisable.
+Advanced Renal Disease: No information is available from controlled clinical studies regarding the use of indomethacin extended-release capsules in patients with advanced renal disease.
+Therefore, treatment with indomethacin extended-release capsules is not recommended in these patients with advanced renal disease.
+If indomethacin extended-release capsule therapy must be initiated, close monitoring of the patient’s renal function is advisable.

 NSAIDs, including indomethacin extended-release capsules, can cause serious skin adverse events such as exfoliative dermatitis, Stevens-Johnson Syndrome (SJS) and toxic epidermal necrolysis (TEN), which can be fatal.
 These serious events may occur without warning.
 Patients should be informed about the signs and symptoms of serious skin manifestations and use of the drug should be discontinued at the first appearance of skin rash or any other sign of hypersensitivity.